espruino/Espruino/targets/esp8266/docs/05-User_Guide.md

 The `options` object can contain the following optional properties:

-* `autoConnect` - A boolean value.
+* `default` - A boolean value.
 When `true`, a reconnect to the supplied access point will be performed each time the ESP8266 boots.
-When `false`, reconnection to the access point will not be attempted when the device boots.
-When not set, the current `autoConnect` settings will be maintained.
 * `dnsServers` - An array of strings.
 Specify an array of up to two IP addresses supplied as dotted decimal strings.
 Each entry represents the server address of a DNS server to be used for DNS lookups.